curiostegui/Instacart-customer-segmentation-analysis/analysis-report.md

 ## Methodology

 In this analysis, the following tools will be used.
 PCA will help reduce the large number of variables and will be an important step before applying clustering.
-Together, clustering and RFM analysis will help uncover distinct customer segments.
-Below you will find more information.
+After performing clustering, RFM analysis and the use of the decision tree model will help interpret what makes each customer unique.
+Below you will find more information on the alogorithms.

 **RFM analysis:** A technique that helps identify valuable customers by assigning them scores in three categories:
 - Recency: How recently they’ve made a purchase